University of Santo Tomas: Museums and collections

 The UST Museum of Arts and Sciences, founded in 1871 as the Gabinete de Fisica (Cabinet of Physics), is the oldest museum in the Philippines.
-It houses the oldest zoological collection in the Philippines, with over 100,000 specimens collected and curated in the 19th century by Castro de Elera, a Dominican priest and professor.
+It houses the oldest zoological collection in the country, with over 100,000 specimens collected and curated in the 19th century by Dominican priest and professor Castro de Elera.
 De Elera also published Catalogo Sistematico de toda La Fauna de Filipinas (Catalog of Philippine Fauna) in 1895.
 It was the first systematic work in zoology in the country.
 The museum also holds 4,899 species and subspecies of Philippine mollusks, the most among all mollusk museums in the world.
-Two of the five chairs used by the popes who visited the university are in permanent display.
+Part of the museum collection includes artifacts of Philippine ethnology, coins, medals, and memorabilias.
+Two of the five chairs used by the popes who visited the university are on permanent display.

 The UST Hall of Visual Arts features restored paintings from various foreign and local artists, as well as works from several national artists.
 The collection includes a portrait of José Rizal by Victorio Edades, El Studio Natural of Félix Resurrección Hidalgo, and four masterpieces of Fernando Amorsolo.
 The museum's restoration project was funded by grants from the early editions of the UST Christmas Concert Gala.

 The Hall of Philippine Religious Images houses images collected from the various provinces of the country.
-Part of its collection includes the largest ivory crucifix ever made in the Philippines, which was controversially featured in the October 2012 issue of the National Geographic.
+Part of its collection includes the largest ivory crucifix ever made in the Philippines, which was controversially featured in the October 2012 issue of National Geographic.

 Other museums include the UST Medicine Museum, Dr. Julieta Hayag-Manchanda UST Anatomy Gallery, and UST Beato Angelico Art Gallery.
 The Anatomy Gallery serves as a showcase of all the teaching materials in anatomy.
-It features thick glass containers that holds dissected specimens for gross anatomy, neuroanatomy, and embryology.
+It features thick glass containers that hold dissected specimens for gross anatomy, neuroanatomy, and embryology.

 Publishing

-The UST Publishing House (USTPH) was established in 1996 through the merger of the Santo Tomas University Press and the UST Printing Office.
-USTPH evolved from the UST Press, which was founded in 1593 by Francisco de San Jose.
-It is one of the oldest continuing press in the world today, only next to Cambridge University in England.
+The UST Publishing House (USTPH) was established in 1996 when the Santo Tomas University Press (STUP) and the UST Printing Office merged.
+The STUP was founded in 1593 by the Dominican priest Francisco de San Jose.
+It is one of the oldest continuing presses in the world today, only next to Cambridge University Press in the United Kingdom.

-The publishing house maintains a bookstore which is located at the ground floor of the UST Main Building.
-Regular publications include Academia, the international bulletin of university, and The Varsitarian, the student newspaper.
+The publishing house maintains a bookstore which is located on the ground floor of the UST Main Building.
+Regular publications include The Academia, the international bulletin of university, and The Varsitarian, the student newspaper.